Jalalhejazi/node-step-by-step/README.md

 <a href="http://en.wikipedia.org/wiki/JSONP">What is JSONP ?</a>

 JSONP is a hack around doing cross domain get requests but requires the cooperation of the server to succeed.
-Unfortunately, you can't request random websites data (client-side) using JSONP.
-We need to set some config in the express app and do things slightly differently (this isn't very well documented).
+Unfortunately, you can't request random websites data (client-side) using JSONP. <br>

-<a href="http://expressjs.com/api.html#res.jsonp">expressjs jsonp support</a>
+We need to set some config in the express app and do things slightly differently (following the documentation) <a href="http://expressjs.com/api.html#res.jsonp">expressjs jsonp support</a>

     curl http://localhost:8000/db